kvnlpz/CPSC335/README.txt

 SETUP AND INSTALLATION:
  1. Extract the contents of the .zip folder.
  2. Double click on the index.html file.
-As long as there is an available we browser, the program should open and run automatically when opened.
+As long as there is an available web browser, the program should open and run automatically when opened.